Getting Started

 $$$$$$$$$$$$$$$$

-This data tells you about the state of the GUI and the robot.
-What we are interested is the value of Time between 2 commands in ms. This variable needs to be in range of 0.010 s.
-Monitor it for a few minutes while you jog the robot.
-If it is in the range of 0.01 your PC can handle the commander software.
-If it is not in the range your PC is probably too week.
+This data describes the state of the GUI and the robot.
+The key value to monitor is Time between 2 commands in ms — it should be around 0.010 s.
+Monitor it for a few minutes while jogging the robot.
+If it is consistently near 0.01, your PC can handle the commander software.
+If it is significantly higher, your PC may be too slow.

 Mastering the robot